-When incentives do not govern a system, the user will not have any motivation to participate, hold the Token and achieve network growth.
+When incentives do not govern a system, the user will not have any motivation to participate, hold the token and achieve network growth.
 There will be no reason to participate in the system as it would be difficult to retain users over time.
 As a result, user turnover will be high as they will not see any compelling reason to continue participation in the system.

 The network's security could be compromised as miners do not have any incentive to validate the transaction, spending a lot of computational power and resources to maintain the network.

-Lack of incentive may lead to centralization, as some participants are motivated only to contribute for incentives.
+Lack of incentive may lead to centralization, as some participants are motivated only to contribute to incentives.
 This could lead to the concentration of power among those who do.
-Suppose the network has no or weak incentive system, in that case, miners may need more motivation to participate, reducing the network's hash rate and making it easier for a few miners to control it.
+Suppose the network has no or weak incentive system; in that case, miners may need more motivation to participate, reducing the network's hash rate and making it easier for a few miners to control it.
 This results in only a few actors having a large amount of control over it.

 Prevailing incentive design mechanism across industries

 Now let's look at a few design mechanisms across industries and understand how they incentivize the participants.

 This is a prevalent method followed by centralized exchanges and crypto platforms.
 It helps the user to earn crypto by learning in an uncompetitive way.